 - I.A.1.
-Brazilian Repechage format - I.A.2.
+Single elimination format - I.A.2.
 Creative division shall allow forms to include contemporary martial arts techniques - I.A.3.
 These may be added to a traditional form, or the form may be devised in its entirety by the competitor - I.A.4.
 A form in the Creative Forms Event must include the majority of techniques which originate from martial arts (gymnastic type motions allowed, but form must remain primarily martial arts based) - I.A.5.
 Spinning kicks, jump spinning kicks, flying kicks, multiple kicks, splits are allowed - I.A.6.
-Judging criteria includes Beauty, Grace, Rhythm, Focus, Power, Technique & Creativity - I.A.7.
+Judging criteria includes Creativity, Technique, Power, Focus, Rhythm, Grace & Beauty - I.A.7.
 90 second time limit